 Prior to pile driving, a template to guide piles would be placed within the cofferdam to ensure that they are in position and to hold them when pile driving is not taking place.
-A quick, low-noise, moderateenergy vibratory hammer would be used to install much of the length of the pile, after which a high efficiency hydraulic impact hammer suspended from cranes operating on the two temporary shoreline access trestles would be used to apply force to the tops of the piles so as to deliver the piles more deeply into the riverbed.
+A quick, low-noise, moderate-energy vibratory hammer would be used to install much of the length of the pile, after which a high efficiency hydraulic impact hammer suspended from cranes operating on the two temporary shoreline access trestles would be used to apply force to the tops of the piles so as to deliver the piles more deeply into the riverbed.
 It should be noted that the use of vibratory hammers for the entire driving operation is not possible due to the excessive depths to bedrock.
-Feasibility of using vibratory hammers to drive piles deeper than originally proposed in order to reduce the duration of impact hammer to accomplish the majority of the pile driving would require the addition of substantially more pilings than originally proposed in order to achieve the desired weight-bearing capacity and settlement of pilings into the substrate.
-The extent of vibratory piling will be reconsidered after the results from the PIDP are available.
+The feasibility of using vibratory hammers to drive piles deeper than originally proposed in order to reduce the duration of impact hammering will be tested in the PIDP.
+Using the vibratory hammer rather than the impact hammer to accomplish the majority of the pile driving would require the addition of substantially more pilings than originally proposed in order to achieve the desired weight-bearing capacity and settlement of pilings into the substrate.
+However, because vibratory hammers have considerably less potential noise impact than do impact hammers, they will be used to the maximum extent feasible.
+The extent of vibratory piling use will be reconsidered after the results from the PIDP are available.
 Once all piles are driven, the template and its supports would be transitioned to the next cofferdam.